MartinStokholm/NGK_Repo/jour1/handin/exer5.md

-# exersize 3
+# Exercise 3

-In this exersize we will examine the DNS-protocol with the cmd HOST.
+In this Exercise we will examine the DNS-protocol with the cmd HOST.
 (The command nslookup can be used on non-unix systems, with at the time of writing where not avaible).

 Just running host in the terminal will display the options that the host cmd can take.